Board of Directors

 Mr. Schwallie is a Regional Director for Humana in the Strategic Development group.
 He previously worked as a Vice President within the Duff & Phelps Investment Banking unit and with PricewaterhouseCoopers in the Business Advisory Services group.
 Additionally, he served on the Board of the Association for Corporate Growth in Houston.
 Mr. Schwallie holds a Bachelor’s degree in Finance from Southern Methodist University and an MBA from the Kellogg School of Management at Northwestern University.

 Mr. Shaw is originally from Panama City, Panama.
-He earned a B.S. in Economics and an M.B.A. from Northern Illinois University in Management, and has over 15 years of Operations Management experience in the manufacturing industries as a project manager.
-He has been Intercultural’s Oak Park Campus Manager since 2011.
+He is a member of the Association of Illinois Montessori Schools’ (AIMS) Board of Directors and also serves as Treasurer.
+He earned a B.S. in Economics and an M.B.A. in Management from Northern Illinois University, and has more than 15 years of operations management experience.
+He has been Intercultural Montessori’s Oak Park Campus Director since 2011.

 Mr. Torres is a Senior Counsel in the labor & employment group at Seyfarth

 Shaw LLP, and an adjunct professor in Northwestern University’s trial